mecid/mecid.github.io/_posts/2022-03-29-zone-sharing-in-cloudkit.md

 }
 ```

-UICloudSharingController provides you with all the needed functionality to add and manage participants of the share.
-You can also configure available options of the UICloudSharingController instance by setting the value of the availablePermissions property to allowReadOnly, allowPrivate, allowReadWrite, allowPublic.
+*UICloudSharingController* provides you with all the needed functionality to add and manage participants of the share.
+You can also configure available options of the *UICloudSharingController* instance by setting the value of the *availablePermissions* property to *allowReadOnly, allowPrivate, allowReadWrite, allowPublic*.
 Now let's talk about how we should implement share accepting functionality.

-Before writing any code, we should add the CKSharingSupported boolean key with the value YES to the Info.plist.
-Whenever a user receives and opens a link shared via UICloudSharingController, the userDidAcceptCloudKitShareWith delegate method will be called by the system.
+Before writing any code, we should add the *CKSharingSupported* boolean key with the value *YES* to the Info.plist.
+Whenever a user receives and opens a link shared via *UICloudSharingController*, the *userDidAcceptCloudKitShareWith* delegate method will be called by the system.
 Here we can call the accept method to approve the sharing.

 ```swift
 extension CloudKitService {